 Some people don’t like the taste, but a high quality carbon filter such as TAPP will remove the chlorine and 70+ potential contaminants, as well as reduce bad odor.
 Also, read about how to remove Microplastics from tap water.

 There have been some reports and concerns about pharmaceuticals in tap water, but the levels are far below anything that will impact humans.
 In addition to this, pharmaceuticals are also found in bottled water.
-The pharmaceutical industry is working with the water industry to solve this in the mid to long term, to ensure that it does not pose a health risk.
+The pharmaceutical industry is working with the water industry to solve this in the mid to long term.
+However, if you are concerned about pharmaceuticals then TAPP 2 will keep you safe.

 What about the rest of the UK?